rishab2211/NexusMed-frontend/README.md

 # Drug Inventory and Supply Chain Tracking System

-Welcome to the **Drug Inventory and Supply Chain Tracking System**! 🎉 This innovative project is designed to revolutionize how we manage the procurement, distribution, and tracking of pharmaceuticals, ensuring that the right products reach the right places at the right times and under optimal conditions.
+Welcome to the **NexusMed**! 🎉 This innovative project is designed to revolutionize how we manage the procurement, distribution, and tracking of pharmaceuticals, ensuring that the right products reach the right places at the right times and under optimal conditions.

 ## 🚀 Project Overview